rsm-gh/akbl/README.md

 |M18X-R3        |:/      ||
 |M18X-RX        |:S      |It may be an R1 or R2|

-*The names & versions are taken from [this](https://en.wikipedia.org/wiki/Alienware) page of wikipedia.

 ## [F.A.Q.](https://github.com/rsm-gh/alienware-kbl/wiki/F.A.Q.)

 Please look at the [F.A.Q.](https://github.com/rsm-gh/alienware-kbl/wiki/F.A.Q.) before asking questions and submiting bugs !

 ## License

 The code is licensed GPL3 and the artwork CC-BY.
-For more details look at the copyright file placed under `./usr/share/doc/alienware-kbl/`
+For more details look at the [copyright file](./usr/share/doc/alienware-kbl/copyright).

 ## [Credits](https://github.com/rsm-gh/alienware-kbl/wiki/Credits)

+The software has been developed by GNU/Linux users and hackers, it doesn't belongs to any corporation and many people have contributed !
+Look at the [credits page](https://github.com/rsm-gh/alienware-kbl/wiki/Credits) for more info.